FlatTurtle/FlatTurtle/content/02-product.md

 <div class="col-md-3">

 <h2>Digital signage respecting your style</h2>
 Technology doesn't mean breaking your style.
-Our team will **integrate** the hardware with your interior design.
+Our team will <strong>integrate</strong> the hardware with your interior design.

 </div>
 </div>